Our CEO/president, Joel Westa

-What was the process that brought us to this point?
+What was the process that brought Joel to CSI?

-Last spring the CSI board, after learning of Dave Koetje’s intention to retire at the end of this school year, began by considering both the present and the future state of CSI and also the leadership characteristics that were most needed by the next CEO to be well equipped to lead CSI into that future.
+The CSI board, after learning of Dave Koetje’s intention to retire at the end of the 2015 school year, began by considering both the present and the future state of CSI and also the leadership characteristics that were most needed by the next CEO to be well equipped to lead CSI into that future.
 The clear call was to create an organization that was relevant to our member schools and responsive to the challenges they are facing daily – to lead as well as serve.

 The board then appointed a leadership transition team of CSI board members and others, including: Glenn Vos, former superintendent of Holland Christian Schools, Holland, Michigan (team co-chair); Henry Contant, executive director of the Society of Christian Schools in British Columbia and chair of the Christian Schools of Canada Board (team co-chair); Randy Kroll, head of school at Calvin Christian in Minneapolis, Minnesota; Tom Dykhouse, representative for the US Pension and Benefits Board as well as head of school at Eastern Christian in North Haledon, New Jersey; Terry Kok, former CSI board member and head of school at Calvin Christian in Escondido, California; Jim Marsh, former chair of the CSI board as well as emeritus head of school for Westminster Academy in St Louis, Missouri; Diane Stronks, executive director of EDIFIED – the Ontario, Canada, teacher organization, a member of the Christian Schools of Canada board, and a representative for the Canadian Pension and Benefits board; and Jeff Blamer, vice president of member services at CSI.